 Launch your boat or kayak from the Athens Boat Launch on Route 385 near the park.
 Kayak and stand-up paddleboards are available for rent right in downtown Athens’ from Screaming Eagle Outdoor Adventures.
 Launch from 19 South Water Street and explore the Hudson River.
 Guided tours are also available by appointment.
 Go out with an experienced guide to master the fundamentals of paddling while exploring and learning more about the river and Catskill Region.
 Guided sunrise and sunset excursions are available as well.

-Athens restaurants are popular with locals and travelers.
 For locally sourced, house-made food, head to Athens’ Rooster where breakfast, lunch, and take-out are all on the menu.
 Enjoy overnight oats, lunch pizza, salads, and more.

 For casual fine dining, visit Seconds for pan seared rack of lamb or sink your teeth into their Moroccan shrimp tagine.